How to get from Colombo to Nuwara Eliya

 Luckily, it’s a nice way to travel like a local and enjoy the scenic views of landscapes and villages you will pass by during the train journey.

-Keep in mind that you have to reserve your seats with Sri Lanka Railways at least one month before your travel date when booking online.
-Fares start at 3,610 LKR ($11.60) on BookAway.
+Keep in mind that, when booking online, you have to reserve your seats with Sri Lanka Railways at least 1 month before your travel date.
+Fares start at 3,720 LKR ($11.60) on BookAway.

 Reserved or unreserved seats?

-These tickets are unlimited and you can easily buy them at the train station on the day of your trip.
-Check out Sri Lanka Railways website to see the schedules for 2nd and 3rd class seats.
+These tickets are unlimited, and you can easily buy them at the train station on the day of your trip.
+Check out the Sri Lanka Railways website to see the schedules for 2nd and 3rd class seats.

 Note that while unreserved tickets are unlimited, the seats are not!